oVirt/ovirt-site/source/feature/posixfsconnection.html.md

 This part is for api.

 *   StorageDomain will have the following new attributes:
-    -   VfsType
+    -   String VfsType (mandatory only if StorageType is POSIXFS)
-    -   MountOptions
+    -   String MountOptions (optional)
 *   The attribute "Path" will be mapped to storage_server_connections.connection attribute.
-*   StorageType will have a new literal value of POSIX
+*   StorageType will have a new literal value of POSIXFS

 Here are some ugly GUI Mockups:
 ![](posixfscondialogmockup.png "fig:posixfscondialogmockup.png")